-Ministry Of Investment Of Saudi Arabia, CST, Huawei Cloud Jointly Hold An Automotive Forum, Helping Chinese Oems Take Root In Saudi Arabia

-Ministry of Investment of Saudi Arabia, CST, Huawei Cloud Jointly Hold an Automotive Forum, Helping Chinese OEMs Take Root in Saudi Arabia March 19, 2024 5
+Ministry of Investment of Saudi Arabia, CST, Huawei Cloud Jointly Hold an Automotive Forum, Helping Chinese OEMs Take Root in Saudi Arabia

-A Global Leap Towards Intelligent Connectivity: New Opportunities for Automotive Globalization in Saudi Arabia.

-Riyadh, Saudi Arabia- Huawei Cloud, the Ministry of Investment of Saudi Arabia (MISA), and the Communications, Space & Technology Commission of Saudi Arabia (CST) jointly hosted the Huawei Cloud Automotive Forum during LEAP 2024 earlier this year.
+(MENAFN- BCW Global) Riyadh, Saudi Arabia, 19 March 2024 - Huawei Cloud, the Ministry of Investment of Saudi Arabia (MISA), and the Communications, Space & Technology Commission of Saudi Arabia (CST) jointly hosted the Huawei Cloud Automotive Forum during LEAP 2024 earlier this year.
 Representatives from Saudi Arabian government departments, investment institutions, industry chain partners, and more than 10 Chinese-funded automotive enterprises attended the forum to discuss vehicle cloud smart connections, Chinese automotive enterprises going global, and opportunities in the Saudi Arabian market.

 In 2023, China became the largest automotive exporter for the first time.
 Riding the wave of global digitalization and intelligence, Chinese automotive enterprises are ushering in a new era of going global.
 Emerging markets in the Middle East, such as Saudi Arabia, are offering digital development vision and preferential industry policies to attract Chinese and global enterprises to invest in Saudi Arabia.